 Hey there!
 So you want to know a bit more about me, eh?
 Awesome, I’m so glad we can connect, albeit a little one sided:)

-I’m Vickie and I’m a working mother of two young children, Niagara Girl, aged 5, and Baby G, aged 2.
-I’ve been married to Niagara Daddy for eight chaotic, but fantastic years.
+I’m Vickie and I’m a working mother of two young children, Niagara Girl, aged 6, and Baby G, aged 3.
+I’ve been married to Niagara Daddy for nine chaotic, but fantastic years.

 I started blogging about the chaos of parenting as my own method of self care.
 Not just to write about the wonderful, weird and wearying parts of raising my munchkins, but because parenthood is a very lonely time.
 I longed to connect with other moms that for once did not involve a play date with the kids.

 So, now that you know more about me, it’s your turn!
-Come introduce yourself on my Facebook Page or drop me a tweet.
+Come introduce yourself in The Moments for Mommy Club.
+(That’s my Facebook group.)
 I’m so excited to connect.
 If you haven’t already, subscribe up there on the right and I’ll send all the latest stuff direct to your inbox.
 You bring your sense of humour, I’ll bring the wine.

 Thank you so much for reading,